Here’s the basics on Public Liability Insurance

 - Transportation and storage

-How much cover does my business need?
+How much cover could my business need?

 Aviva offers flexible cover options of £1m, £2m or £5m so you can select the amount of cover that best suits your needs.